 Three most common parts of a septic system

-A septic system has two main parts: a septic tank and a drainfield.
+A septic system consists of two main parts: a septic tank and a drainfield.
 Some systems also have a pump tank.

 Septic tanks above ground

 Solids that are not decomposed remain in the septic tank.
 It is important to remove solids from the tanks periodically by pumping them out.
-If they are not removed, they will continue to accumulate until they over-flow into the drainfield.
+If they are not removed, they will continue to accumulate until they overflow into the drainfield.
 This eventually leads to drainfield plugging and drainfield failure.
-The first signs may be slow draining fixtures, however the system may fail by discharging sewage effluent to the ground or back-up into the house.
+The first signs of failure may be slow-draining fixtures.
+However, the system may fail by discharging sewage to the ground or back-up into the house.
 Tanks should generally be pumped every 3-5 years.

 Double compartment septic tank anatomy

-Some system types in addition to a septic tank have a pump tank.
-This pump tank contains a sewage effluent pump, control floats, and a high water alarm.
-The control floats are set so that a specific volume of effluent is sent to the drainfield.
-This specific amount is referred to as a dose.
-When the effluent in the pump tank rises to the level of the "on" float the pump is activated and pumps the level of the effluent down until it reaches the "off" float setting (See Diagram 3 below.)
+Some systems have a pump tank in addition to a septic tank.
+This pump tank contains an effluent pump, control floats, and a high-water alarm.
+The control floats are set so that a specific volume of sewage is sent to the drainfield.
+This specific amount is referred to as a “dose.”
+When sewage in the pump tank reaches the "on" float, the pump is activated and pumps sewage out until it reaches the "off" float (See diagram below.)

 Pump tank anatomy